natecowen/training/LLM-ChatGPT/ChatGPT-LLM-Training.md

 ## Understanding ChatGPT & LLMs

-ChatGPT is a GPT model (Generative Pretrained Transformer).
+ChatGPT is a GPT model (Generative Pre-trained Transformer).
 The GPT model was created by OpenAI, which was founded as an Opensource AI company, but it has since gone private.

 GPT models are actually a Large Language Model.
 Large Language Models are a general concept that use machine learning to perform natural language processing (NLP) tasks.
 In other words, LLM's are built and optimized to understand and process text.
 They are trained to calculate probabilities and to suggest the next word based on the probability that it will follow the previous words.